bluesky-social/proposals/0004-oauth/README.md

 ## Framework

+In addition to the identity resolution mechanisms specified by [[ATPROTO]], the current framework builds on top of the following specifications and drafts:

+- [OAuth 2.0 Protected Resource Metadata draft][DRAFT-OAUTH-RESOURCE-METADATA]
+- [OAuth Client ID Metadata Document draft][DRAFT-OAUTH-CLIENT-ID-METADATA-DOCUMENT]
+- [OAuth 2.0 Dynamic Client Registration Protocol][RFC7591] (Only for defining the client metadata document, not for the registration method)
+- [OAuth2.1 draft][DRAFT-OAUTH-V2-1] (revision of [OAuth 2.0 Authorization Framework][RFC6749])
+  - [Proof Key for Code Exchange][RFC7636]
+- [Demonstrating Proof of Possession][RFC9449]
-This framework builds on top of the [OAuth 2.0 Authorization Framework][RFC6749], the [OAuth2.1 draft][DRAFT-OAUTH-V2-1], the [OAuth 2.0 Security Best Current Practice][DRAFT-OAUTH-SECURITY-TOPICS] and the [OAuth 2.0 for Browser-Based Apps (BCP draft)][DRAFT-OAUTH-BROWSER-BASED-APPS].
+- [OAuth 2.0 Security Best Current Practice][DRAFT-OAUTH-SECURITY-TOPICS]
+- [OAuth 2.0 for Browser-Based Apps (BCP draft)][DRAFT-OAUTH-BROWSER-BASED-APPS]
+- [JWT for Assertion Framework protocol][RFC7523] (For authenticating clients)
+- [Pushed Authorization Requests][RFC9126]

 When a client needs to obtain credentials to interact with a user's PDS, it must initiate an authorization flow with the PDS's Authorization Server (AS).
-In order to determine the AS's authorization metadata, the client must first resolve the PDS URI from the user's handle (see [ATPROTO]).
-Once the PDS url is known (e.g. `https://shimeji.us-east.host.bsky.network`), the [Authorization Server Metadata][RFC8414] endpoint (`<PDS_ORIGIN>/.well-known/oauth-authorization-server`) will allow the client to obtain all the information it needs to initiate an OAuth2 authorization flow (see the [server metadata](#server-metadata) section below).
+In order to determine the AS's authorization metadata, the client must first resolve the PDS's URI from the user's handle (see [ATPROTO]).
+Once the PDS URI is known (e.g. `https://shimeji.us-east.host.bsky.network`), the [protected resource metadata][DRAFT-OAUTH-RESOURCE-METADATA] document will allow the client to obtain the Authorization Server Issuer from the `authorization_servers` field.
+The [Authorization Server Metadata][RFC8414] endpoint (`<PDS_ORIGIN>/.well-known/oauth-authorization-server`) will allow the client to obtain all the information it needs to initiate an OAuth2 authorization flow (see the [server metadata](#server-metadata) section below).

-Clients do not need to be pre-registered in the Authorization Server.
-Instead, the Authorization Server will dynamically load the client metadata from the client_id, during an authorization request, as described in the [client metadata](#client-metadata) section.
+Clients do not need to be pre-registered with the Authorization Server.
+Instead, the Authorization Server will dynamically load the [client metadata document][DRAFT-OAUTH-CLIENT-ID-METADATA-DOCUMENT] from the `client_id`, during an authorization request, as described in the [client metadata](#client-metadata) section.
 The client metadata is a JSON file that contains the client's metadata (name, logo, allowed redirect URIs, expected scopes, JWKS, etc.).
 The content of that document is based on the [OAuth 2.0 Dynamic Client Registration Protocol][RFC7591] and [OAuth 2.0 Dynamic Client Registration Management Protocol][RFC7592] specifications.

-Since clients do not register themselves with the Authorization Server, they will not exchange a client secret with the AS.
+Since clients do not pre-register themselves with the Authorization Server, they will not exchange a client secret with the AS.
 Instead, they will use a public/private keypair to authenticate themselves, using the `urn:ietf:params:oauth:grant-type:jwt-bearer` grant type as described in [JWT for Assertion Framework protocol][RFC7523].
 The client will expose its public keys through the `jwks` & `jwks_uri` client metadata.
 Since browser & native apps clients are unable to use private keys in order to authenticate themselves, these will act as public clients.

 This framework requires the following specifications to be used during the authorization flow: